raspberrypilearning/sense-hat-pong/worksheet.md

 		sense.set_pixel(0, y - 1,255, 255, 255)
 	```

-1. You can test your function works by **calling** it in the shell - that's the other IDLE window that should be open.
+1. You can test your function works by **calling** it in the shell, which is the other IDLE window that should be open.

 	```python
 	draw_bat()